Choosing the right therapist for your child with developmental needs

 Parents should refer to developmental milestones from legitimate sources instead of looking up random websites and blogs, said speech therapist Beatrice Teo, who is director of private practice Amazing Speech Therapy.
 They can also refer to their child’s health booklet.

-“Sometimes I have parents coming in and telling me ‘I think my child has autism, I think my child has ADHD’,” Ms Teo said.
+“Sometimes, I have parents coming in and telling me ‘I think my child has autism, I think my child has ADHD (attention-deficit hyperactivity disorder)’,” Ms Teo said.
 “They might randomly read things and project onto their child.”
-It can be a source of anxiety and panic, she said.

 Dr Geetha Shantha Ram from the Register of Educational Therapists (Asia) (Reta) said it is important for parents to verify qualifications of therapists.
-Parents may approach Reta, or organisations such as Autism Resource Centre and Autism Association (Singapore) for guidance in selecting suitable therapists, she added.
+Parents may approach Reta, or organisations such as Autism Resource Centre and Autism Association (Singapore), for guidance in selecting suitable therapists, she added.

 “Besides approaching paediatricians and psychologists who focus on developmental disorders, parents may also approach special education schools like Pathlight School, who may have a list of qualified therapists.”